-Girl, if I have to say one thing about being a wedding planner entrepreneur, it’s that it’s hard.
+Girl, if I have to say one thing about being a event consultant, it’s that it’s hard.
 I don’t mean like learning to like waking up at 5 am to go to work hard, I mean how to tie your shoes hard or learning how to whistle hard.

 There’s tons of trial and error; there’s anger and tons of self-doubt.
 Extreme highs and extreme lows.
 It is the biggest and baddest roller coaster ride you’ve ever gone on.
 But I know you can do it.